ruapotato/VirtWorkForce/README.md

 - jsPlumb library source: [jsDelivr - jsPlumb](https://www.jsdelivr.com/package/npm/jsplumb)

 ## Contact
-For any questions or feedback, please contact David Hamner.
+For any questions or feedback, please open an issue in the GitHub repository or contact David Hamner directly.

+## Troubleshooting
+If you encounter any issues while setting up or running VirtWorkForce, please check the following:

+1. Ensure all dependencies are correctly installed
+2. Verify that Ollama is running and accessible
+3. Check the console for any JavaScript errors
+4. Review the Flask server logs for backend errors

+If problems persist, please open an issue on the GitHub repository with a detailed description of the problem and steps to reproduce it.